CAE Reading and Use of English Practice Test 10 Printable and PDF version

 9 which/that.
 It should be clear that ‘Ping-Ping and Whiff-Whaff’ are the names that imitated the sound.
 So we use which/that preposition to refer to them.

 10 made.
-A passive voice is used so the verb has to be used in its third form.
+A passive voice is used, so the verb has to be used in its third form.

 12 being.
 Another passive construction.

 13 By.
-‘Had already acquired…’ helps to understand that this sentence is about certain point in time.
+‘Had already acquired…’ helps to understand that this sentence is about a certain point in time.

 15 rather.
 ‘Than’ that immediately follows the gap is the clue that we should use ‘rather’.
 ‘Rather than’ is used to show preference.